austingray/reaxpress/README.md

 ./reaxpress.js forget [route]
 ```

-'create' will:
+*create* will:
  - register the route in ./.reaxpress/skeleton.json
  - create a boilerplate express route file ./routes/[route].jsx
  - mount that route file in ./.reaxpress/routes.js
  - create the react components in ./src/react/[route]
  - add the react component as an entry in ./webpack.config.js

-'remove' does the inverse.
+*remove*

+ - deletes the files that were created above

+*forget*
+ - unregister the route in skeleton.json.

-'forget' will unregister the route with the skeleton.json file.
-This means it can no longer be removed using the cli tool and all generated changes must be manually removed.
+Forgetting a route means it can no longer be removed using the cli tool and all generated changes must be manually removed.
 In the future, I may force manual removal of modified boilerplate files to not erase any customizations by accident.
 This depends on what direction and added functionality the CLI tool may get.

-There is one protected route, 'index' which cannot be added/deleted.
+There are several protected routes which cannot be added or deleted to protect core functionality:

+    'index', 'reaxpress'

 ### Server -> Client Data Sharing